howtoscalenn/howtoscalenn.github.io/index.md

 ### <mark style='background-color: #dcffe4'> muP is not Silver Bullet (across the batch size and training horizon) </mark>

-Now we know how to scale up model size — we know how to transfer optimal hyperparameters from small-scale proxy experiments.
+Now we know how to scale up model size — we know how to transfer optimal HPs from small-scale proxy experiments.
 However, even though muP is theoretically well-defined,
 `it does not guarantee HP transfer across training tokens or batch size`.
 Especially, the fact that 'muP does not ensure HP transfer across training horizon' is not widely spread.